Oklahoma lawmakers to mull tax cuts during special session

 Details of the bills were not released, but McCall said they will be introduced Monday and address the personal income tax, grocery tax and business taxes.

-“We expect some combination of these bills, but not all of them, to reach the finish line and become law," according to McCall.
+“We expect some combination of these bills, but not all of them, to reach the finish line and become law," McCall said.

 The Legislature, meanwhile, has called a special session of its own to determine how best to distribute the $1.8 billion allocated to Oklahoma by the federal government.
 According to a joint House and Senate press release, among the proposals they’re expected to consider on Monday are: